 For a quick, convenient ride to and from Cleveland Hopkins International Airport, ride RTA's Red Line.
 It's simple to catch the train, and it takes less than 30 minutes to ride to or from Downtown Cleveland’s Tower City Station.

 RTA's Airport Station is on the lower level of the terminal complex.
 To reach it, take the elevators or escalators near the center of the ticketing and baggage claim levels.

 RTA's Red Line was the first Rapid Transit service to an International Airport in North America.
 On Nov.
-15, 1968, direct Rapid Transit service began from downtown to the Cleveland airport.
-In addition to serving air travelers, the new extension brought rapid transit facilities closer to southwest suburban commuters.
+15, 1968, direct Rapid Transit service began from Downtown to the airport.
+In addition to serving air travelers, the new extension brought Rapid transit facilities closer to southwest suburban commuters.